Newcastle - Southampton: How to watch, start time, stream, odds, pick

 It’s a bit dramatic to say that all of Southampton’s players are missing, but many are out.
 Alexandre Jankewitz is suspended after his early red card in the 9-0 loss to Man United but Jan Bednarek had his suspension overturned on appeal.

-Stuart Armstrong, Ibrahima Diallo, and Mohamed Salisu are unlikely to suit up, but Oriol Romeu, Kyle Walker-Peters, and Jannik Vestergaard are question marks.
-Nathan Tella is out.
-So are Theo Walcott, Michael Obafemi, and Will Smallbone.
+Stuart Armstrong, Ibrahima Diallo, Theo Walcott and Kyle Walker-Peters are out through injury, but Oriol Romeu and Jannik Vestergaard return.
+Michael Obafemi and Will Smallbone remain out long-term.

 Odds and ends (full odds provided by our partner, PointsBet)